Self-Portrait of the Focusing Process in Speckle: II. Gouy Phase Shift for Defocus Correction and Pixel Depth Reassignment: Axial compensation of aberrations

-The experimental configuration is described in the Methods section, but the main particularity compared to previous experiments is the use of a curved array.
-The method is however strictly equivalent except that Cartesian coordinates $(x,z)$ are replaced by polar ones $(\alpha,\rho)$.
 The conventional image (Eq.~\ref{confocal}, $c_0=1540$ m/s) is displayed in Fig. \ref{fig_invivo_OptimisationImage}A. It shows a poor contrast due to the aberrations induced by the adipose and muscle tissues at shallow depths.
-This poor image quality is confirmed by investigating the focused reflection matrix at a given echo time $t=91$ $\mu$s (Fig. \ref{fig_invivo_OptimisationImage}E).
-While the focused reflection matrix ${\mathbf{R}_{{\alpha\alpha}}}(z)$ shall be nearly diagonal in an ideal case~\cite{lambert_reflection_2020}, it here displays a spreading of the backscattered energy over off-diagonal coefficients.
+This poor image quality is confirmed by investigating the focused reflection matrix at a given echo time $t=91$ $\mu$s (Fig.~\ref{fig_invivo_OptimisationImage}E).
+While the focused reflection matrix ${\mathbf{R}_{{\alpha\alpha}}}(z)$ shall be nearly diagonal in an ideal case~\cite{lambert_reflection_2020}, it here displays a spreading of the back-scattered energy over off-diagonal coefficients.
 This feature is a manifestation of: (\textit{i}) aberrations induced by the mismatch between $c_0$ and $c(\mathbf{r})$; (\textit{ii}) multiple scattering events taking place upstream of the focal plane~\cite{lambert_reflection_2020,lambert_ultrasound_2022}.
 This observation is confirmed by investigating the transverse dependence of the incoherent PSF shown in Fig. \ref{fig_invivo_OptimisationImage}G (red curve).
 This RPSF displays the following shape: A single scattering peak enlarged by aberrations on top of a multiple scattering background whose weight is far from being negligible, since it reaches the value of 20\%.